Ahammad204/Linkedin_X_Hubspot_Sync/README.md

-# LinkedIn Profile Fetcher Chrome Extension
+# LinkedIn Profile Fetcher  Extension

 ## Overview

-The LinkedIn Profile Fetcher is a Chrome extension that allows users to fetch and manage LinkedIn profile data and save it to HubSpot CRM.
+The LinkedIn Profile Fetcher is a  extension that allows users to fetch and manage LinkedIn profile data and save it to HubSpot CRM.
 This extension automates the process of retrieving profile information from LinkedIn and integrates it seamlessly with HubSpot.

 ## Features